brucedonovan/endorsable/README.md

 - **Endorsement Granting**: A requested contract/account can grant endorsement.
 - **Revoking Endorsement**: Contracts can revoke their endorsement.
 - **Removing Endorsements**: The owner can remove an endorsement.
-- **Endorse Another Contract**: The owner can trigger an endorsement on another `Endorsable` contract.
+- (**Endorse Another Contract**: The owner can trigger an endorsement on another `Endorsable` contract.) -- under consideration
 - **Permission Control**: Uses OpenZeppelin’s `Ownable` for access control.

 ## Usage

-To use `Endorsable`, inherit it in your contract:
+To use `Endorsable`, download the package:

 ```sh
     yarn add @brucedonovan/endorsable
 ```
 or

 ```sh
     npm install @brucedonovan/endorsable
 ```

+(TODO add foundry install feature)

+and then inherit it in your contract:

 ```solidity
 pragma solidity ^0.8.13;